bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 > The "linked list" should use the same `TreeNode` class where the `right` child pointer points to the next node in the list and the `left` child pointer is always null.

 - Recursive solution.
 For each `node`, `flatten` its both subtrees and then recombine pointers so that the `root` together with its flattened left subtree and flattened right subtree form a flattened tree.

 ---
+- [x] 117.
+Populating Next Right Pointers in Each Node II (Medium)
+> Populate each `next` pointer to point to its `next` right node.
+If there is no `next` right node, the next pointer should be set to `NULL`.

+- Level-order traversal.
+Reasign `next` pointers on one level while building a queue with nodes in the next level.
+Instead of using two separate queues (one for the current level and one for the next level), use a single queue and keep track of the number of nodes in the next level (to know when to stop iterating through the queue).

+> Note: It can be solved in `O(1)` space without `deque` with three pointers. `node` does level-order traversal. `cur` does the level-order traversal one level below `node`. `cur` is used to assign `next` pointers.
+We need one more pointer, `level_ptr` to point (`level_ptr.next`) to the first node in the next level (we will assign `next = level_ptr.next` at the end of the `while` loop).
+There are two `while node` loops.
+The inner one does the level-order traversal.
+The outer one ensures that the traversal stops when we finish traversing the last level.

+---
 - [x] 120.
 Triangle (Medium)